mylife-home/mylife-home-main/README.md

   - on window resize window cannot be smaller that larger of its control
   - on DnD (move/resize) apply updates directly (and apply them again on server update) to have smooth UX
   - templates
+    - need custom controls (VR/light "all" panel)
+    - need custom windows (single VR management, later light dimmer)
+    - may be fully static
+    - may need to bind on several components
+      - define template actions/members of certain value types to bind (as "template imports" ?)
+      - at template use, provide bindings
+      - can we ease bindings with pattern on components bindings ? eg "{{id}}-set0.value", "{{id}}-set20.value", ... in template then only provide id at instantiaion ?
 - core-designer
   - deploy en ligne: ajouter un progress
   - ne pas crasher si un projet n'est pas valide